kdr-aus/ogma/README.md

 There is also a forum in which to ask and answer questions.
 The forum is a great way to cultivate a community around the project and it is encouraged to participate.

+## Contributions
+Pull requests are appreciated and encouraged!
+The request will be subject to a review and will need to pass the CI before being merged in.
+Please ensure:
+- Tests are added where necessary,
+- `cargo fmt -- --check` passes,
+- `cargo clippy -- -D warnings` passes,
+- `cargo test` passes,
+- An item describing your pull request is added to [RELEASE.md](./RELEASE.md).

+Happy coding!

 # Release Process